moia-oss/teleproto/README.md

 To provide that implicit one can either code a custom reader or generate a reader using the macro.
 But one may also omit the implicit in this case: if no implicit reader for `ServiceClass` is available in the scope of the reader macro for `ServiceRegion`, the macro will create the reader for `ServiceClass`, too.
 That is, the macro supports hierarchical types.
-It will generated readers for not yet mapped parts of the hierarchy if a reader can be generated for those parts.
+It will generate readers for not yet mapped parts of the hierarchy if a reader can be generated for those parts.
 The user just has to provide implicit readers for the types that cannot be generated.

 **Please note:** This will not work for recursive case classes.